Code Sniffer is a static test that uses static code analysis to detect violations of the Magento Coding Standard to prevent common coding errors.

 When testing is done

 Code Sniffer is mandatory for extensions of any type.
 When you submit an extension, Magento uses Code Sniffer to analyze the entire code base regardless of the scope of changes.
-Only extensions that have passed Code Sniffer testing can be listed in the Magento Marketplace.
+Only extensions that have passed Code Sniffer testing can be listed in the Commerce Marketplace.

 What is being checked

 Code Sniffer validates that the implementation of the submitted extension adheres to the Magento Coding Standard.

 You can complete Code Sniffer testing in a development environment by using Composer to install PHPCS and the Magento Coding Standard as a global dependency for a particular project.

 1 phpcs --standard=Magento2 --extensions=php,phtml --error-severity=10 --ignore-annotations --report=json --report-file=report.json <path-to-extension>